Antimatter propulsion spacecraft: Other general issues

 The cosmic background hard radiation will ionize the rocket's hull over time and poses a health threat.
 Also, gas plasma interactions may cause space charge.
 The major interaction of concern is differential charging of various parts of a spacecraft, leading to high electric fields and arcing between spacecraft components.
 This can be resolved with well placed plasma contactor.
 However, there is no solution yet for when plasma contactors are turned off to allow maintenance work on the hull.
 Long term space flight at interstellar velocities causes erosion of the rocket's hull due to collision with particles, gas, dust and micrometeorites.
 At 0.2$c$ for a 6 light year distance, erosion is estimated to be in the order of about 30 kg/m^{2} or about 1 cm of aluminum shielding.

+Antimatter production

+Cost

+The cost of one gram of antimatter during the fall of 2003 (producer unknown) was 62.5 trillion dollars.
+Energy expenditure during 2011 for CERN 1g was stated as 25 million billion kWh costing more than 1 million billion Euros.
+(Note: This is equivalent to $1.392 quadrillion (2011 prices)) In 2019 within CERN 1g was stated as being $2700 trillion.
+(Note: An estimated requirement for return journey to Jupiter with a payload of 10 - 100 metric tons is 1 - 10 micrograms.
+1 microgram of antimatter 2003 is $62.5 million, CERN costs would be approximately $2.7 billion; estimated.